In this article, you'll learn everything you need to know to upload subscribers into Communications Professional.

 Subscriber Upload Process

-Before you upload subscribers into MA Professional, ask yourself these three questions:
+Before you upload subscribers into Communications Professional, ask yourself these three questions:

-- Have I created profile fields in MA Professional?
+- Have I created profile fields in Communications Professional?
 See Profile Fields Overview.

 - Have I created data formats?
 See Data Formats to Upload Subscribers.